 You do not have to believe me.
 Please refer yourself to every civil rights struggle in this country and notice how the opposition in power, usually the white privileged majority, fought to keep the status quo.
-It was not until they had to relent, sometimes facing the challenge of other whites, that we saw laws, minds, and hearts change.
+It was not until they had to relent, sometimes facing the challenge from other whites, that we saw laws, minds, and eventually hearts change.

 You are the roadblock.
 You.
-Until you decide to stop blocking a just and moral cause, until you agree that you are the problem, and until you get past your conveniently unhelpful guilt-shame-victim cycle, the fight and struggle for equality will continue and with violent consequences.
+Until you decide to stop blocking a just and moral cause, until you agree that you are the problem, and until you get past your conveniently unhelpful guilt-shame-victim cycle, the fight and struggle for equality will continue with violent consequences.

 How many times must you make people of color fight for their legal and God-given rights?
 They ask peacefully and you tell them no. They protest and you accuse them of being unruly.
 Well, howdy do!
 Did you not make the rules, and most likely without their input, consent, and representation?
 Isn’t that like the Karen calling the other Karen white?

 When some of the protesters’ frustrations result in violence, you lump them all together as criminals and thugs.
 When your racist cousins show up to incite violence even further, you are in no rush to call them out.
 When the law gives you an excuse, you take it.